emarref/webicon/README.md

 # Web Icon

-Generate web icons such as favicon and touch icons with a shell script, then displays the markup needed to use them in your HTML.
+Generate web icons such as favicon and touch icons with a shell script, then display the markup needed to use them in your HTML.

 To use, simply execute the ```webicon.sh``` shell script from the command line, passing the filename of your source image as the only argument.
 The following images are generated in the current directory: